videojs/mux.js/docs/test-content.md

   `ffmpeg -i output.mp4 -acodec copy -vcodec copy output.flv`

 - Use [libcaption](#libcaption) to embed the captions into the flv:
-**Note**: There's an open PR to double control codes that should be used instead of master https://github.com/szatmary/libcaption/pull/33

   `flv+srt output.flv captions.srt with-captions.flv`